squidfunk/mkdocs-material/docs/setup/setting-up-the-footer.md

       </div>
     </div>

-The following properties must be set for each link:
+The following properties are available for each link:

 `icon`{ #social-icon }